JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 ### Static Date Comparison

-Static date comparison allows filtering based on a given datetime.
+Static date comparison allows filtering based on a specified datetime.

 For example: